Record 25.4 million watch Women's World Cup final on U.S. TV

 Fox's post-match live discussion drew a whopping 14.6 million people, according to Nielsen.

-Fox is a unit of Twenty-First Century Fox Inc, ABC is a unit of the Walt Disney Co and CBS is a unit of CBS Corp.
+Fox is a unit of Twenty-First Century Fox Inc (FOXA.O), ABC is a unit of the Walt Disney Co DIS.N. and CBS is a unit of CBS Corp (CBS.N).

 (Reporting By Jill Serjeant; Editing by Piya Sinha-Roy and Grant McCool)